 A pre-K band will be developed to address the NSW Early Stage 1 syllabus and the Victorian A-D level curriculum.

-Each curriculum aligned challenge includes a short design brief outlining the context and goal of the challenge.
+3. When your student clicks the green flag icon to begin a challenge they will see a short design brief outlining the context and goal of the challenge.
 K-2 challenges include a narrated video, making them accessible to learners of mixed literacy levels.